oyama/pico-w-usb-failures/README.md

 make
 ```

-In the instructions above, `PICO_SDK_FETCH_FROM_GIT` is set to ensure that the latest pico-sdk is fetched from GitHub.
-Alternatively, you can use a locally deployed SDK by setting the `PICO_SDK_PATH` environment variable.
+The above examples specify the environment variable `PICO_SDK_FETCH_FROM_GIT` to download the pico-sdk from GitHub.
+If you want to specify a locally deployed pico-sdk, you should set it with the `PICO_SDK_PATH` environment variable.
-After compilation, the firmware `picow-usb-failures.uf2` will be generated.
-Simply drag and drop it onto the device to install.
+Once built, the firmware `picow-usb-failures.uf2` will be generated.
+Simply drag and drop it onto your device to install.

-## Monitoring the Behavior
+## Monitoring USB Connection Status

-This demonstration outputs multiple states to the UART to indicate the USB connection status:

-- Calling TinyUSB's `tud_ready()` function.
-- Reading the RP2040's `USBCTRL_REGS` register.
-- Reading the GPIO VBUS status (`GPIO24` for Pico and `WL_GPIO02` for Pico W).

-These outputs help track the differences in USB handling between the devices.

-During operation, status updates are output to the UART every second.
-To observe these outputs when USB is not connected, connect to the UART using the [Raspberry Pi Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html).
+To observe the UART output under battery power, use the [Raspberry Pi Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) to monitor the UART.

-When the Pico, powered by battery, is connected to a host PC via USB, the following changes in status occur:
+For the Pico, when connected to the host PC, the status changes as follows:
 ```
 Waiting for USB connection
 BOARD=pico, TinyUSB not ready, USBCTRL_REG(value=0x00000015) disconnect, VBUS low